A single deck version of the LT was introduced by

 The class acquired the

-nickname 'Scooter' and two kits have been produced to represent both this original body
+nickname 'Scooter' and two kits have been produced to represent both the original body and

 Please check availability of